simonced/elixir-mazeavatar/README.md

 ![30x30 maze picture](_rsc/maze_sample.gif)

 The resulting picture will be saved in the project root folder.
+The picture above has been scaled up, because otherwise it's 30x30px and is very small.

 ### Generating the step when digging the maze